 - This approach places more emphasis on efficiency than effectiveness.
 To address climate change, for example, to limit global warming to less than 1.5 °C, there is hardly any time to reach carbon neutrality.
 Carbon pricing, by allowing polluters to choose abatement options that are the most cost-effective for them, basically allows polluters to go for the low-hanging fruit.
 This is not enough to address the issue of climate change which is urgent and widespread.

 - It is unclear how carbon pricing is pushing the research and development of low-carbon technologies or innovations.

-- Carbon pricing strategies are predicated on the idea that eventually, all nations will be covered under uniform pricing, since only then, it can be ensured that no country will free-ride on the efforts of others.
+- Carbon pricing strategies are predicated on the idea that eventually, all nations will be covered under uniform pricing since only then, it can be ensured that no country will free-ride on the efforts of others.
 But, this universalist approach ignores the realities of the fragmented international climate policy landscape.
-This ignores the fact that all countries do not have the same level of institutional structures, regulatory environment and compliance.
+This ignores the fact that all countries do not have the same level of institutional structures, regulatory environment, and compliance.
 It also overlooks the fact that policies need to be tailor-made to suit the local environment.

-- Carbon pricing also ignores the political realities, that is, how politicians and policymaking is linked to the influences that big corporations and businesses wield on them.
+- Carbon pricing also ignores the political realities, that is, how politicians and policymaking are linked to the influences that big corporations and businesses wield on them.
 These ‘polluting’ actors can influence policymaking in such a manner as to reduce the cost associated with carbon emissions or weaken the stringency of carbon pricing for themselves.